jcolag/entropy-arbitrage/2022-10-13-symbiosis.md

  > **LAFORGE**: The Opraline system.

 Plus or minus the routine typos for star names, I *think* that the writers might have made a subtle joke that almost nobody in the audience would ever notice.
-Specifically, while I can't find any "Opraline," if you pull out the *r*, you get a non-word that we could use as an adjective describing things that resemble [opalina](https://en.wikipedia.org/wiki/Opalina), parasites found in the intestines of frogs and toads.
+Specifically, while I can't find any "Opraline," if you pull out the *r*, you get a non-word that we could use as an adjective describing things that resemble {% wiki Opalina|opalina|en %}, parasites found in the intestines of frogs and toads.

 Crusher somehow avoided using the term "parasitic" to describe the Brekkan scam, so ending with a possible reference to an actual parasite seems appropriate, if we can presume that specific typo or mis-read.

-Less compelling, but if we ignore the *r*, then we might consider that [**The Oprah Winfrey Show**](https://en.wikipedia.org/wiki/The_Oprah_Winfrey_Show) would have almost run its second season, when this aired.
+Less compelling, but if we ignore the *r*, then we might consider that {% wiki The_Oprah_Winfrey_Show|**The Oprah Winfrey Show**|en %} would have almost run its second season, when this aired.

 ## Conclusions